Enron Whistleblower Gives Lecture at Georgia Regents University

 Since leaving Enron, Sherron Watkins has written a book on the Enron scandal, embarked on speaking tours around the country, and was even named one of TIME Magazine’s 2002 People of the Year.

 If you have witnessed fraud, corruption, or other misconduct from your employer, get in touch with the dependable Georgia whistleblower claim attorneys at The Law Offices of Wayne Grant, P.C. today.
 We will work hard to protect your rights and your future while you cooperate with the government to bring the perpetrator to justice.
-Do not forego doing what’s right and call us toll-free at (866) 249-5513 for a free, comprehensive consultation.
+Do not forego doing what’s right and call us at (404) 995-3955 for a free, comprehensive consultation.